lkiesow/weblog.lkiesow.de/20220223-proxmox-test-machine-self-servic/update-repositories.md

 You should be aware, though, that the [Proxmox VE No-Subscription Repository](https://pve.proxmox.com/wiki/Package_Repositories#sysadmin_no_subscription_repo) is marked as for testing and non-production use.
 If you want to use it probably depends on how important your server is.
-Do you rely on the server and it is a big deal if there is a problem?
+Do you rely on the server, and it is a big deal if there is a problem?
 Then, you probably want to consider paying for a subscription.
 Is it for testing only?
 Then, you are probably fine with the non-subscription repository.